osama2kabdullah/Quantaslide/README.md

 ### Technology:

-1. `Splide.js` For slider.
-2. `Bootsrup` for UI styleing and functionality
+1. `Bootsrup` for UI styleing and functionality
-3. `Fonts` self hosted.
+2. `Fonts` self hosted.
 Can be found in `snippets` folder as svg
-4. total zip file size should be less than 1 mb.
+3. total zip file size should be less than 1 mb.

 ### Code Style: